-- A. An Honor Council may initiate an amendment to its Appendix by an affirmative vote of at least three-fourths of its members.
-For approval, the amendment must then receive an affirmative vote of the majority of the votes cast in a student body referendum of the appropriate campus. - B. The student body may initiate an amendment to its Appendix by presenting to its Honor Council a petition signed by at least 10 percent of the currently enrolled population being served (Fredericksburg or Stafford).
+A. The Honor Council may initiate an amendment to its Appendix by an affirmative vote of at least three-fourths of its members.
+For approval, the amendment must then receive an affirmative vote of the majority of the votes cast in a student body referendum including both undergraduate and graduate students.

+- B. The student body may initiate an amendment to the Appendix by presenting to the Honor Council a petition signed by at least 10 percent of the currently enrolled population being served.
 For approval, the amendment must then receive an affirmative vote of at least three-fourths of the Honor Council's members.
-It must then receive an affirmative vote of a majority of the votes cast in a student body referendum of the appropriate population. - C. In the event that an Honor Council does not approve an amendment to an Appendix initiated by the student body, such action can be overridden if a petition, signed by at least 25 percent of the currently enrolled student body (Fredericksburg or Stafford campus) is presented to its Honor Council requesting a referendum on the amendment.
-For approval, the amendment must then receive an affirmative vote of a majority of the votes cast in a student body referendum of the appropriate student population.
+It must then receive an affirmative vote of a majority of the votes cast in a student body referendum including both undergraduate and graduate students. - C. In the event that an Honor Council does not approve an amendment to an Appendix initiated by the student body, such action can be overridden if a petition, signed by at least 25 percent of the currently enrolled student body is presented to its Honor Council requesting a referendum on the amendment.
+For approval, the amendment must then receive an affirmative vote of a majority of the votes cast in a student body referendum including both undergraduate and graduate students.

 Section 3.
-Any amendments to the Constitution or Appendices must be approved by the Board of Visitors of the University before the amendments can become operative.
+Any amendments to the Constitution or Appendix must be approved by the Board of Visitors of the University before the amendments can become operative.

-''' Approved by student body, March 1, 1990 Approved by Board of Visitors, April 7, 199013 Amended by student body referendum, March 28, 1991 Amendment approved by Board of Visitors, April 19, 1991 Amended by student body referendum, March 22, 1994 Amendment approved by Board of Visitors, April 16, 1994 Amendments approved by Board of Visitors, November 11, 1995 Amended by student body referendum, December 4, 1995 Amendments approved by Board of Visitors, February 10, 1996 Amended by student body referendum, February 28, 1996 Amended by student body referendum, April 12, 2001 Amendments approved by Board of Visitors, April 21, 2001 Amended by student body referendum, April 2, 2002 Amendments approved by Board of Visitors, April 20, 2002 Amended by student body referendum, April 2, 2003 Amendments approved by Board of Visitors, April 11, 2003 Amended by student body referendum, March 10, 2005 Amendments approved by Board of Visitors, April 16, 2005 Amended by the Board of Visitors, September 8, 2006 Amended by student body referendum, February 11, 2009 Amendments to Appendix A approved by Board of Visitors, February 20, 2009 Amendments to Constitution approved by Board of Visitors, May 8, 2009 Amended by student body referendum, April 8, 2011 Amendments to Appendix A approved by Board of Visitors, May 6, 2011 Amendments to Constitution approved by Board of Visitors, May 6, 2011 Amendments to Appendix A approved by student body referendum, March 14, 2012 Amendments to Appendix A approved by Board of Visitors, May 11, 2012 Amendments to Appendices A and B approved by student body referendum, March 27, 2013 Amendments to Appendices A and B approved by the Board of Visitors, April 19, 2013 Amendments to Appendix A approved by student body referendum, April 1, 2014 Amendments to Appendix A approved by the Board of Visitors, April 10, 2014 Amended by student body referendum, April 8, 2015 Amendments approved by Board of Visitors, April 17, 2015 Amended by student body referendum, April 6, 2016 Amendments approved by Board of Visitors, April 15, 2016 '''
+''' Amended by student body referendum, April 12, 2001 Amendments approved by Board of Visitors, April 21, 2001 Amended by student body referendum, April 2, 2002 Amendments approved by Board of Visitors, April 20, 2002 Amended by student body referendum, April 2, 2003 Amendments approved by Board of Visitors, April 11, 2003 Amended by student body referendum, March 10, 2005 Amendments approved by Board of Visitors, April 16, 2005 Amended by the Board of Visitors, September 8, 2006 Amended by student body referendum, February 11, 2009 Amendments to Appendix A approved by Board of Visitors, February 20, 2009 Amendments to Constitution approved by Board of Visitors, May 8, 2009 Amended by student body referendum, April 8, 2011 Amendments to Appendix A approved by Board of Visitors, May 6, 2011 Amendments to Constitution approved by Board of Visitors, May 6, 2011 Amendments to Appendix A approved by student body referendum, March 14, 2012 Amendments to Appendix A approved by Board of Visitors, May 11, 2012 Amendments to Appendices A and B approved by student body referendum, March 27, 2013 Amendments to Appendices A and B approved by the Board of Visitors, April 19, 2013 Amendments to Appendix A approved by student body referendum, April 1, 2014 Amendments to Appendix A approved by the Board of Visitors, April 10, 2014 Amended by student body referendum, April 8, 2015 Amendments approved by Board of Visitors, April 17, 2015 Amended by student body referendum, April 6, 2016 Amendments approved by Board of Visitors, April 15, 2016 Amended by student body referendum, April 7, 2017 Amendments approved by Board of Visitors, April 21, 2017 Amended by student body referendum, April 2018 Amendments approved by Board of Visitors, April 20, 2018 '''

-For details about Honor Council procedures (Appendix A and B), go to:
+For details about Honor Council procedures (Appendix), go to: http://students.umw.edu/fredericksburghonorcouncil/guidebook-and-constitution/

-http://students.umw.edu/fredericksburghonorcouncil/guidebook-and-constitution/